input-output-hk/mithril/docs/website/root/mithril/advanced/mithril-protocol/certificates.md

 ## Introduction

-The **Mithril protocol** can be summarized as:

-> A protocol that enables stakeholders in a proof-of-stake blockchain network to individually sign messages.
-These signatures are then aggregated into a multi-signature, ensuring that stakeholders collectively represent a minimum share of the total stake.

 The **certificate chain** is a Mithril component that certifies the **stake distribution** used to create the multi-signature.
 Its primary purpose is to prevent adversaries from executing an **eclipse attack** on the blockchain.

 Without the certificate, the stake distribution can't be trusted.
 A malicious actor could relatively easily create a fake stake distribution and use it to produce a valid multi-signature, which would be embedded in a valid but non-genuine certificate.
 This certificate could be served by a dishonest Mithril aggregator node, leading an honest Mithril client to restore a non-genuine snapshot.